Marginal and Joint Effects#

 Marginal effect size: 0.9416

-Now we test each remaining variant while holding the lead variant constant.
+Now we test each remaining variant while holding the lead variant constant (i.e., conditional on the lead variant).
 This shows us which additional variants have independent effects:

 cat("Testing remaining variants conditional on", lead_variant_name, "\n\n")